 Typhoon Hagupit, made landfall on the province Eastern Samar, Philippines on Saturday, December 6, and is continuing its course through Manila.
 The typhoon's maximum sustained 1-minute wind speed was 180 mph, making it one of the most powerful typhoons of 2014.
 While the storm has now been downgraded from a Category 5 typhoon to a Category 3 tropical cyclone, it has still caused widespread damag…Visit the Typhoon Hagupit Response page

-Hawaii's first hurricane in 22 years hit the Big Island on August 12, causing power outages for some 21,800 people, as well as taking down trees and causing damage to many houses.
+Hurricane Iselle, the strongest hurricane ever to hit the Big Island, made landfall on August 12, causing power outages for some 21,800 people, as well as taking down trees and causing damage to many houses.
 The hardest hit area was the Puna District, home to more than 40,000 people.
-Damage assessments conducted in the aftermath of the storm indicated that 250 homes were damaged, with some being lifted off of their foundat…Visit the Hurricane Relief page
+Damage assessments conducted in the aftermath of the storm indicated that 250 homes were damaged, with some being…Visit the Hurricane Iselle page

 On July 14, 2014, a bolt of lightning sparked the Carlton Complex fire, the biggest fire in the history of Washington state.
 By the end of July, the fire had grown immensely, and firefighters struggled to control it.
 Nearly 300,000 acres were burned, destroying 150 homes within Okanogan County.
 As the fire raged on, Team Rubicon has deployed their Incident Management Team and has signed a Mem…Visit the Wildfire Relief page